Good Design of Products or Processes Makes Doing the Right Thing Obvious & Easy

 For the first 18 months that I've owned my car, I've wondered why GM didn't include a “gas cap holder” on the inside of the fuel door.
 Was this corporate cost cutting and being cheap?
 I wasn't sure.

-This is what I’m used to with cars, some variation of this, where the cap gets hung or held on the inside of the door:
+What I'm used to with cars, is having the cap get hung or held on the inside of the door.

 When gassing up my car, I'd just let the cap dangle, because I didn't see a place to put the cap: